klawrawkz/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 You should complete all of these steps *after* attending the Hands-on lab.
 Failure to delete the resources created during the lab will result in continued billing.

-1. Delete the **SmartHotelHostRG** resource group containing the SmartHotelHost.
+1. Delete the **RootBoySlimHostRG** resource group containing the RootBoySlimHost.

-2. Delete the **SmartHotelDBRG** resource group containing the Azure SQL Database.
+2. Delete the **RootBoySlimDBRG** resource group containing the Azure SQL Database.

 3. Delete the **BastionRG** resource group containing the Azure Bastion.

-4. Delete the **SmartHotelRG** resource group containing the migrated VMs and related infrastructure resources.
+4. Delete the **RootBoySlimRG** resource group containing the migrated VMs and related infrastructure resources.

 5. Delete the **AzureMigrateRG** resource group containing the Azure Migrate resources (if not done already at the end of Exercise 3).